Academic Policies

 It is the student’s responsibility until the date of the bar examination to update all contact information on Albert (e.g., address, phone number, etc.).
 We must be able to contact you if questions arise.

-A student who, at the time of graduation, is financially obligated to the University for tuition, housing (including summer housing after the final semester), library (fines of $100.00 or more or lost books), or other services, or who is not in compliance with University Health Center immunization requirements, will have a “HOLD” placed on his or her account, will not be cleared for graduation, will not be certified for state bar examinations, will not have official transcripts issued, nor have a diploma issued until all arrears have been paid.
+A student who, at the time of graduation, is financially obligated to the University for tuition, housing (including summer housing after the final semester), library (fines of $100.00 or more or lost books), or other services, or who is not in compliance with University Health Center immunization requirements, will have a “HOLD” placed on their account, will not be cleared for graduation, will not be certified for state bar examinations, will not have official transcripts issued, nor have a diploma issued until all arrears have been paid.
 It is the student’s responsibility to make sure all accounts are cleared and all Stops/Holds are removed.
 For specific inquiries on the bar examination, review the information posted online in the Bar Exams section of the Records and Registration website.

 Classroom Performance